 This article is in the journal Nature.
 Visiting eJournals and searching "nature" will show you all the databases with full-text access, by date range, to this title.

 This guide provides links to the library's Databases, including databases the Library subscribes to in order to meet students' and faculty's research needs.
 The resources in this guide are arranged by title in alphabetical order.
 Use the A to Z tabs above to locate the database you wish to use.

 If you do not know the title of the database you wish to access, please use one of the subject or class guides.
 You will find links to our subject and class guides in the boxes to the right.

 Databases are used to search for articles in:

 An individual database can cover a wide range of subject areas, or it can be subject focused.
 Stonehill subscribes to a number of article databases, such as JStor, Academic Search Premier, SciFinder, and Project Muse, that can help you find resources for your research.

 In addition to articles, databases may also contain other types of materials, depending on the subject area the database covers.
-For instance, some of the electronic resources in this guide contain:
+For instance, some of the Databases in this guide contain: